If you want to grow for a season, plant trees; but if you want to impact the world for generations, plant people.

 Jesus understood the power of pouring into people.
 Jesus had a core group of disciples that he lived life with, taught, instructed, and led in things that would please God.
 People followed Jesus and left all things behind because they realized that following Jesus was more important than anything else.

-As a “Paul” you can:
+As a “Paul,” you can:

 · Grow others in the “Source” and understand the scriptures

-· Provide guidance based on your own past experiences
+· Provide guidance based on the Gospel

 · Help identify problems and solutions